 As part of the session-key negotiation, the client and server use the NegotiateFlags parameter of NetrServerAuthenticate2 or NetrServerAuthenticate3 to negotiate support for the following options.
 The client offers an initial set of capabilities through the NegotiateFlags parameter to the server as input.
 The server then selects the capabilities acceptable to it.
-The capabilities that are supported by the server are combined with the capabilities supported by the client by performing a bit-wise AND; the result of the operation is returned to the client as output, as detailed in sections 3.5.4.4.2 and 3.5.4.4.3.
-The client MUST inspect the returned negotiation capabilities to determine whether server-selected capabilities are supported by the client, and that all of the capabilities required by the client are returned by the server.
+The capabilities that are supported by the server are combined with the capabilities supported by the client by performing a bit-wise AND; the result of the operation is returned to the client as output, as detailed in sections 3.5.4.4.2 and 3.5.4.4.4.
+The client MUST inspect the returned negotiation capabilities required by the client are returned by the server.
 For example, a client could be configured outside the protocol to require strong-key support; if the server did not offer strong-key support, the client rejects the server.